Skip advert

 Read full review

 As a bonus, the Cayman is also available with a super-slick six-speed manual gearbox that maximises driver involvement, or a seven-speed automatic that marginally improves performance.
-Talking of which, with three engines offering between 296 and 395bhp, 0-62mph acceleration ranges from 5.1 to 4.2 seconds with optional launch control.
+Talking of which, with three engines offering between 296 and 395bhp, 0-62mph acceleration times range from 5.1 to 4.2 seconds with optional launch control.
 All of which can be enjoyed from a beautifully designed interior, for a truly premium sports-car experience.
-If you want an even more focused Cayman with a nicer-sounding six-cylinder engine, you’ll need to try and get your hands on the GT4 model, while the whole line-up is also available in convertible form as the Porsche Boxster.
+If you want an even more focused Cayman, you’ll need to try and get your hands on the GT4 model, while the whole line-up is also available in convertible form with the Porsche Boxster.

 BMW M2 review - BMW's most exciting car?